In this guide

 - Can I consistently profit from information lag?

-- In theory yes, but it demands rapid data acquisition and execution systems.
-For typical individual traders, the remaining four indicators provide more reliable opportunities.
+- In theory yes, though it demands rapid data handling systems.
+For most individual traders, the remaining four signals provide more reliable and practical opportunities for consistent gains.